 Why the Infection?The umbilical cord is a straight shot to the bloodstream.
 Infection of the navel or umbilicus leads to circulating bacteria in the blood.
 These bacteria get filtered out by the fine vessels of the body mainly in the joint cartilage, tail and toes.
 When this happens, the tip of the tail or a toe often loses circulation, the hair falls off, and the tip of the tail or toe falls off.
 All of these issues can be prevented if we take steps to avoid navel infection after birth.

-PreventionOnce the baby is on the ground and nursing, treat the umbilicus with strong iodine or Vetericyn Super 7 + Navel Dip.
+PreventionOnce the baby is on the ground and nursing, treat the umbilicus with a strong iodine such as Triodine 7 or Vetericyn Super 7 + Navel Dip.
 This will cause the umbilicus to dry up quickly, preventing infection and the formation of small umbilical hernias in breeds that are prone to them.
 If we dry up the umbilical effectively, we scar down the umbilicus, blocking infection from entering the body.
 This scar tissue strengthens the weak area around the umbilical and a hernia is prevented.
 In hernia-prone breeds, it is wise to retreat the umbilical on day three to make sure it scars down effectively.

 Over-Cleaning By MomOver-cleaning of the umbilical cord by mom happens in both kittens and puppies.
 Over-cleaning can lead to mom chewing into the skin and the intestine coming out.
 By treating the umbilical, we get mom to leave the umbilical alone because she doesn't like the taste.
 This will usually prevent belly wall damage and the intestine from coming out.